Pomegranate Glazed Slow-Roasted Salmon with Fennel & Leeks

 • 2 fennel bulbs cored, very thinly sliced, fronds reserved, if possible

-• 5 large garlic cloves peeled and smashed
+• 5 garlic cloves peeled and smashed

 • 1 lemon thinly sliced